myme/nixon/README.md

 ### `vim-stdin <{git-files:m}`

-Use stdin placeholder to select a list of files to edit in `vim` tabs handled by `xargs`.
+The `stdin` placeholder may be used to select candidates that will be passed to the command's `stdin`.
+Here we're using the `xargs` command to relay that as positional arguments to `vim`.

 ```bash
 xargs vim -p